CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-2018103/index.md

 - article-journal
 publication: "in *Signal Processing* [SCI, JCR Q1]"
 doi: https://doi.org/10.1016/j.sigpro.2018.03.007
-abstract: This paper proposes a local multi-watermarking method based on robust and adaptive feature extraction.
+abstract: <div class="justify-align">This paper proposes a local multi-watermarking method based on robust and adaptive feature extraction.
 The Robust and Adaptive Feature Detector based on DAISY Descriptor (RAF3D) is proposed to extract the feature regions of high robustness and stability.
 The multi-watermarking method is proposed to embed the multiple watermarks